Prabhat Kumar Mukhopadhyaya

-Prabhat Kumar Mukhopadhyaya (27 July 1892–7 November 1985) was a Bengali writer best known for his biography of Rabindranath Tagore.
+Prabhat Kumar Mukhopadhyaya (27 July 1892 – 7 November 1985) was a Bengali writer best known for his biography of poet Rabindranath Tagore.

 Early life

 He started his early life at Giridih, now in Jharkhand, where his father Nagendranath Mukhopadhyaya was a lawyer.
 In 1907, he was turned out of his school for participating in Banga Bhanga movement (Swadeshi movement).
 In 1908, he stood fifth in the entrance examination of the National Council of Education.

 At Santiniketan

 He joined National Council of Education college at Bowbazar in Kolkata.
 There he had inspiring teachers like Benay Kumar Sarkar and Radhakumud Mukherjee, but he could not continue his studies because of ill health and death of his father.
 After coming in contact with Rabindranath Tagore, he arrived at Santiniketan in 1909, where had some informal education and joined as a school teacher in 1910.
 He was librarian of the City College at Kolkata during 1916–18.
 He returned to Santiniketan as a librarian and school teacher in 1918.
 In 1926, he was appointed as a professor in the college section.